kemaltekce/leanlearning/content/learning/20_mind_mapping.md

 to refine and simplify it.
 Group similar information together to compress your notes.
 This will make your mind map cleaner and less cluttered.

-After learning more about mind mapping and the three phases of learning, it's time to combine both into iterative learning.
+After learning more about mind mapping and the three phases of learning (in the article before), it's time to combine both into iterative learning.